 1. What changes there will be to the current process

 3. How this impacts background screening and your vendor

-*Did you miss Step 2?
-Read it here.
+Did you miss a previous step?
+Read it here:

 Download: The 2017 Employment Screening Benchmark Report